 Terminal value

-The terminal value typically represents 60% to 80% of the total value in use.
+The terminal value typically represents the majority of total value in use, often exceeding the present value of the explicit forecast period (Koller, Goedhart & Wessels, Valuation, 7th ed., McKinsey & Company, Wiley, 2020).
 More than half the recoverable amount rests on a single growth rate applied in perpetuity.

 The ciferi Financial Ratio Calculator can cross-check whether the implied valuation from management’s model is consistent with the client’s observable financial performance metrics.